-Passengers absolutely have the right to pursue a claim for compensation.
-When you are injured in a car accident as a passenger, you might be able to get recovery from more than one of the drivers involved in the crash.
+Passengers absolutely have the right to pursue a claim for compensation and when you are injured in a car accident as a passenger, you might be able to get recovery from more than one of the drivers involved in the crash.
 A driver is negligent if they’re found to have breached “their duty of care” when they got behind the wheel.
 At the time the injury occurs, the statute of limitations in Virginia for personal injury is two years.

 Steps to take after an accident